ingrihn/code-review/README.md

 3. A webview panel will appear to the right.
 Insert a title and a comment.
 4. Click on _Add_ when you are satisfied.

 The corresponding code line(s) will receive a teal background and feature a small comment icon at the end.
-All comments are stored in `comments.json`and adhere to the format in `comment-type.ts`:
+All inline comments are stored in `inline-comments.json`and adhere to the format in `comment-type.ts`:

 ```
 export interface InlineCommentType {